pulp-platform/common_cells/README.md

 This repository currently contains the following header files.

-### Register Header
+### RTL Register Macros

-The register header file `register_defines.svh` contains macros that expand to descriptions of registers.
+The header file `registers.svh` contains macros that expand to descriptions of registers.
 To avoid misuse of `always_ff` blocks, only the following macros shall be used to describe sequential behavior.
 The use of linter rules that flag explicit uses of `always_ff` in source code is encouraged.